DevilMedlar/python-recall-training/rules.md

    - Use capital letters or repeated vowels (e.g., Aaah!, NGH!) to show sudden intensity or volume.

 3. Descriptive Alternatives
-   -Instead of spelling out every noise phonetically, many writers mix in visceral action descriptors:
+   - Instead of spelling out every noise phonetically, many writers mix in visceral action descriptors:
      1. A sharp intake of breath
      2. A low, rough grunt
      3. A choked, breathless whisper